Mr. William Burch’s Biology I Class

-- If at any time your grade falls below a “D” average, your parents will be contacted.
+- If at any time your grade falls to a “D” average, your parents will be contacted.

 - Do not get up during class without asking for any reason, as this can disrupt class.
 Throw any trash away at the end of class.

-- You are not to leave the classroom for any reason other than using a bathroom pass or if you are called to the front office.
+- You are not to leave the classroom for any reason other than using the bathroom or if you are called to the front office.
+Don’t ask to leave class to give something to another teacher – do that on your own time.
 Students will not be allowed to leave the classroom for any other reason.